-The Bristlenose Pleco.
-One of the most popular species of Pleco fish you will find in home aquariums all over the globe.
+The Bristlenose Pleco is one of the most popular species of Pleco fish you will find in home aquariums all over the globe.

 Also known as the Bushy nose Pleco, these easy to care for tropical freshwater fish are perfect for beginner aquarists and advanced aquarists alike.

 Most commonly found in the Amazon river basin of South America, the Bristlenose Pleco is a hardy fish that can survive and thrive in a variety of different habitats.